datnguyenzzz/AWSCronJobScheduler/README.md

 - Sent an event to AWS SQS
 - Sent an event to AWS Kinesis
-- Schedule a job by loading and reloading class during runtime
+- Schedule a custom java-coded job

 ## Required enviroment variables